AdityaMullick/dsc102-ucsd-public/src/README.md

     ec2-###-##-##-###.compute-1.amazonaws.com
     ``````

-1. You can now SSH into your master node via:
+1. (Optional) You can now try to SSH into your master node via:

     ```bash
     ssh -i path/to/key hadoop@ec2-###-##-##-###.compute-1.amazonaws.com
     ```

+    Log out the ssh session and proceed to the next steps.

 1. Follow the section *Set Up an SSH Tunnel to the Master Node Using Dynamic Port Forwarding* on [link](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel.html).